The Reformation: Lasting impacts on church and cultureWritten by Subby Szterszky

 On October 31, 1517, Martin Luther, an Augustinian monk and theology professor at the University of Wittenberg, nailed his 95 Theses to the door of the town church, sparking the Protestant Reformation.

-But before long, the outcry for church reform moved beyond indulgences and spread from the small German university town to engulf all of Europe.
+Before long, the outcry for church reform moved beyond indulgences and spread from the small German university town to engulf all of Europe.
 Luther, Calvin, Zwingli and their successors took up the challenge of leading the church back to biblical standards of faith and practice that had been obscured under centuries of tradition.
-In so doing, they touched off a movement that has shaped church history and Western culture in multifaceted ways down to the present.
+In so doing, they touched off a movement that has shaped church history and Western culture in multi-faceted ways down to the present.

 The Christ-centred Gospel of grace